The Definitive Resource

 - Customer support β to help you when something goes wrong

-2. Types of Web Hosting: Which One Is Right for You?
+2. Types of Hosting: Which One Is Right for You?

 Not all hosting is the same.
 There are several different types, each suited to different needs and budgets.
 Let’s walk through them from simplest to most powerful.